NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

               └── 07
                   └── 99524cec4c7e14d31289cefd884b563b5c052f154a066de5ec1e477da7

-**PID-based access**:  Given a PID, we can discover and access both the system metadata for an object and the bytes of the object itself without any further store of information (if no `formatId` is supplied, we will default to the `formatId` found in the configuration file `hashstore.yaml`.
+**PID-based access**:  Given a PID and a `formatId`, we can discover and access both the system metadata for an object and the bytes of the object itself without any further store of information (if no `formatId` is supplied, we will default to the agreed upon `formatId` for Hashstore (i.e. "http://ns.dataone.org/service/types/v2.0").

 The procedure for this is as follows:

-   1) Given the PID, calculate the SHA-256 hash, and base64-encode it to find the `pid hash` for both `objects` and `metadata`.
+   1) Given the `PID`, calculate the SHA-256 hash, and base64-encode it to find `pid hash` of the data object.

-   2) Use the `pid hash` to locate and read the metadata file from the `sysmeta` tree
+   2) Use the SHA-256 hash of the `PID` + `formatId` to locate and find the metadata object from the `metadata` tree
-      - parse the header to extract the 'formatId'
-      - read the remaining body of the document to obtain the 'sysmeta', which includes format information about the data object

-   3) With the `pid hash`, open and read the data from the `objects` tree
+   3) With the `pid hash`, open and read the data from the `objects` tree.
+With the hash of the `PID` + `formatId`, open and read data from the `metadata` tree.

 **Other metadata types**: While we currently only have a need to access system metadata for each object, in the future we envision potentially including other